PGP Module Overview

 In the figures following, the PGP Module Steps are described in more detail and an example of the steps settings is explained.

 On the Clear Sign File Step, the algorithm input creates a signature.
-The Inputs provide options to input data and upload a private key (Figure 2).
-In Figure 2 the image displays how this step is used in a flow.
+The Inputs provide options to input data and upload aprivate key).
+The image displays how this step is used in a flow.

 2. Decrypt File